-ANNUAL CAPITAL STRATEGY 2024/25
+DRAFT ANNUAL CAPITAL STRATEGY 2025/26

-I. STRATEGIC CONTEXT AND PURPOSE
+1. STRATEGIC CONTEXT AND PURPOSE

-- 1.1 The ongoing impact on the UK from higher inflation, higher interest rates and inflation, a weakening economic outlook, an uncertain political climate due to an upcoming general election, together with war in Ukraine and the Middle East, will have had a major impact on local communities and businesses within the District.
-The Council has a key role to play in terms of supporting these going forward while maintaining and improving Council services. - 1.2 Key drivers of the Council's capital investment programme bring together many aspects of the Council's services and financial planning.
-This is driven by the Corporate Plan which sets out the Council's drivers in the development and prioritisation of the capital proposals as described below: - Responding to climate change, including providing electric vehicle charging points, securing investments in renewable energy and support local community led and community owned renewable energy projects. - Economic regeneration developments including attracting investment in infrastructure to support better broadband and 5G coverage and using our investments and assets to boost the local economy. - Providing socially rented homes by delivery of social rented and affordable accommodation across the District. - Maximising opportunities for income generation within projects that support the key priorities of the Council. - 1.3 The Council has historically been able to manage funding its capital programme through the use of capital receipts, but external borrowing will underpin the planned developments in future years.
+- 1.1 The Council's capital investment programme bring together many aspects of the Council's services and financial planning.
+This is driven by the Corporate Plan which sets out the Council's drivers in the development and prioritisation of the capital proposals as described below: - Responding to climate change, including providing electric vehicle charging points, securing investments in renewable energy and support local community led and community owned renewable energy projects. - Economic regeneration developments including attracting investment in infrastructure to support better broadband and 5G coverage and using our investments and assets to boost the local economy. - Providing socially rented homes by delivery of social rented and affordable accommodation across the District. - Maximising opportunities for income generation within projects that support the key priorities of the Council. - 1.2 The Council has historically been able to manage funding its capital programme through the use of capital receipts, but external borrowing will underpin the planned developments in future years.
 The Council expects to fund the majority of its capital programme going forward largely from prudential borrowing and use of capital receipts.
 This discussed in more detail within Section 3 of this report.